Hedgy the hedgehog (HEDGY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Hedgy the hedgehog Historical Price

-According to the latest data gathered on Hedgy the hedgehog live price page, the current price of Hedgy the hedgehog is 0.00412492USD.
-The circulating supply of Hedgy the hedgehog(HEDGY) is 71.45M HEDGY , giving it a market capitalization of $294.74K.
+According to the latest data gathered on Hedgy the hedgehog live price page, the current price of Hedgy the hedgehog is 0.00489649USD.
+The circulating supply of Hedgy the hedgehog(HEDGY) is 71.45M HEDGY , giving it a market capitalization of $349.84K.

 The Hedgy the hedgehog Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HEDGY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.